Meet The Little Table...

 After discovering that she needed to make some changes after being diagnosed with PCOS, The Little Table started her Instagram account as a way to document her health journey and share inspiration along the way.
 Although she is at the beginning of her journey in health and wellness she has a whole lot of tasty recipes and nuggets of wisdom to share.
 Grab a cup of tea, find somewhere comfy to sit, and enjoy reading our Q&A here on the blog.
 Oh, and don't forget to check out The Little Table's Instagram page afterwards, it's amaaaaazing!

 Tell us a bit about who you are?

-I’m a 26-year-old, freckled brunette that loves traveling, going for bike rides and cooking.
+I'm a 26-year-old, freckled brunette that loves travelling, going for bike rides and cooking.
 I currently work as a freelance graphic designer.

 When & why did you decide to start your Instagram page?